 Journaling file systems for Linux

 One thing Linux administrators don't have a lot of is time, and that's why it's important for them to use a journaling file system.
 This tip describes some of the advantages of such a system.
 You probably know about similar tips, and we'd like to know about them too.
-Follow this
+Follow this link to submit a tip and enter our tips contest.

 One of the most significant improvements in the 2.4.1 and later kernels of the Linux operating system is the addition of a journaling file system (JFS) to make recovery from file-system problems easier.
 Most Linux installations with a significant amount of storage should probably plan on switching to a kernel with a JFS immediately because of the advantages.